BioSchemas/bioschemas.github.io/pages/_tutorials/howto/howto_add_markup.md

 ### 4. JSON-LD special characters

 JSON-LD, as any other computational format, has some special characters.
-For example, property keys as well as property String values can be enclosed with either single or double quotations; quotation marks are therefore seen as special characters (i.e., they have a special meaning as part of the format specification and will be parsed by tools accordingly).
+For example, property keys as well as property string values can be enclosed with either single or double quotations; quotation marks are therefore seen as special characters (i.e., they have a special meaning as part of the format specification and will be parsed by tools accordingly).
 Here you can see a key (name) - value (Bioschemas) pair, notice how the key and the value are surrounded by double quotes: `"name": "Bioschemas"`.

 If you want to include any of those special characters in either a key or a value, you will need to escape them by adding a `\` before the character; for instance: `"name": "\"Bioschemas\", schemas for Life Sciences"` will result in the key _name_ having the value _"Bioschemas", schemas for Life Sciences_ (we use here italics to make it easier to read).
-A special case is the `\` itself; if you need to use it, you should escape it as `\\`
+A special case is the `\` itself; if you need to use it, you should escape it as `\\`.
+For example, this is the case with the [`smiles`](https://schema.org/smiles) property.